List of ThunderCats characters: Cheetara

-Cheetara (voiced by Lynne Lipton in the original series, Emmanuelle Chriqui and Grey DeLisle (young) in the 2011 series, Erica Lindbeck in ThunderCats Roar) is based on the Cheetah and the only adult female ThunderCat until Pumyra's introduction.
+Cheetara (voiced by Lynne Lipton in the original series, Emmanuelle Chriqui and Grey DeLisle (young) in the 2011 series, Erica Lindbeck in ThunderCats Roar) is based on the cheetah, and the only adult female ThunderCat until Pumyra's introduction.
 She often serves as a voice of reason and possesses a sixth sense that allows her to feel when danger or evil is near.
-She also possesses incredible speed, which she can only for brief periods, and wields a baton that expands into a bō which can grow or shrink in size.
+She also possesses incredible speed, which she can only use for brief periods, and wields a baton that expands into a bō which can grow or shrink in size.

 In the WildStorm/DC Comics book series, she marries Tygra and they raise twin cubs.
 The miniseries ThunderCats: The Return reveals that she was a slave of the mutants during Lion-O's time training in the Book of Omens.
 Though it hints at romance between her and Lion-O, it also indicates that she came to resent Lion-O for not rescuing her sooner and that her feelings shifted towards Panthro, who is implied to reciprocate her feelings when he and Lion-O rescue her from the Mutants.
 In 2024, she starred in a solo comic book series.

 In the 2011 series, Cheetara is one of the last remaining cleric warriors.
 As a child, she tried to join the Order of Cleric, but Jaga rejected her due to her impatience.
 However, after she decided to show Jaga she had the patience by waiting in front of the Order's doors, during which Tygra helped her sustain herself and gave her a flower, he accepted her.
 She initially serves to support Lion-O, as she does not shun his interest in technology and supports his kindness towards other races.
 Tygra and Lion-O harbor romantic feelings for her and compete for her love, but she later becomes a couple with Tygra, abandoning her duties as a Cleric to save his life.

 In ThunderCats Roar, Cheetara has an athlete personality.
 She is known as Chitara in the Spanish version, Geparda in the German version, and Félibelle in the French version.
 Creators Ted Wolf and Leonard Starr described Cheetara's character as being based on "Speed".